SKKU-SecLab/CTI_Lense/README.md

 We share the results and R script that we used to draw the figures in our paper in `PaperFig-R/PaperFigs.ipynb`.

 <a name="optional"></a>
-## (Optional step) How we built the docker image
+## (Optional step) How we built the Docker image
-(This part is strictly optional, only follow below steps if you want to build the docker image yourself.)
+(This part is strictly optional, only follow below steps if you want to build the Docker image yourself.)
 First, download the code and place the 'CTI_Lense' folder and the 'Dockerfile' as shown below.
 Then, build and run the Docker image, and enable the MongoDB service within the Docker container.

 ```
 $ ls
 CTI_Lense   Dockerfile

-$ sudo docker build -t ctilense:1.0 .
+$ sudo Docker build -t ctilense:1.0 .
-$ sudo docker run -it ctilense:1.0 /bin/bash
+$ sudo Docker run -it ctilense:1.0 /bin/bash
 /CTI_Lense# service mongodb start
 ```

 Second, you must follow the **Manual environment setting** [step](#step2).
-This involves downloading the datasets and importing them into MongoDB, except the installation of depedencies (apt-get and pip).
+This involves downloading the datasets and importing them into MongoDB, except the installation of dependencies (apt-get and pip).
 Afterwards, commit the new container image to the host.

 ```
-$ sudo docker ps
+$ sudo Docker ps
 CONTAINER ID   IMAGE		...
 ed4094713497   ctilense:1.0	...

-$ sudo docker commit ed4094713497 ctilense:1.1
+$ sudo Docker commit ed4094713497 ctilense:1.1
 ```